 Microsoft wins US$21.9 billion contract with US Army to supply augmented reality headsets

+Microsoft Corp on Wednesday said it has won a deal to sell the U.S. Army augmented reality headsets based on its HoloLens product and backed by Azure cloud computing services.

-NEW YORK: Microsoft on Wednesday (Mar 31) said it has won a deal to sell the US Army augmented reality headsets based on its HoloLens product and backed by Azure cloud computing services.
+REUTERS: Microsoft Corp on Wednesday said it has won a deal to sell the U.S. Army augmented reality headsets based on its HoloLens product and backed by Azure cloud computing services.

 The contract could be worth up to US$21.88 billion over 10 years, a Microsoft spokesman told Reuters.